porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 I am grateful to be with you today.
 I live in New River, just north of Anthem I am blessed to live in a beautiful place.
 I also express gratitude to be a member of the deer valley ward with great members and leaders.
 I also thank the stake members and leaders for the selfless service.
 I have been greatly blessed to attend the activites in the stake here.
 Brothers and Sisters, I am eager to share a special message that I have prepared.

-In *2 Nephi 31:3* Nephi said,
+2 Nephi 31:3 says,

-> 3 For my soul delighteth in plainness; for after this manner doth the Lord God work among the children of men.
-For the Lord God giveth light unto the understanding; for he speaketh unto men according to their language, unto their understanding.
+> 3 For the Lord God giveth light unto the understanding; for he speaketh unto men according to their language, unto their understanding.

-Like Nephi, I wish to speak in plainness, according to your language and unto your understanding.

-Today I would like to share a very simple message.
+Like Nephi, I wish to you according to your language and unto your understanding.
+I would like to share a simple message.
 God, our Heavenly Father loves us more than we can comprehend.
 His love is perfect, infinite, enduring, and universal.
 Because of that love, He has given us the gospel—a plan that allows us to repent and become like Him and live with Him forever.
 In every dispensation, Heavenly Father calls prophets to teach His gospel.

 *Amos 3:7 JST* says,

 > 7 Surely the Lord God will do nothing, until he revealeth his secret unto his servants the prophets.

 Adam, Enoch, Noah, Abraham, and Moses, all served as prophets to teach Heavenly Father's gospel.
 In the meridian of time, Heavenly Father sent his son, Jesus Christ to earth to teach the gospel.
 Jesus Christ also did many other things.
 He performed miracles, ordained apostles and established his church.
 He taught his doctrine.
 He set the example for us.
-He lived an entire life with man and then performed the atonement and suffered and died for our sins.
+He lived an entire life with man and then performed the atonement, suffered, and died for our sins.

 2 Nephi 10:3 says,